Advanced workspace overrides

 Structural provides environment settings to manage data generation performance.
 For example, these settings include configuration for parallel processing.

-From the Advanced Workspace Overrides section, you can override some of these data generation performance settings for an individual workspace.
+From Advanced Workspace Overrides, you can override some of these data generation performance settings for an individual workspace.